Subscribe to our newsletter

 Scar Tissue Pain Years After Mastectomy and What To Do

 Scar tissue formation is a natural part of the healing process after a mastectomy.
-However, scar tissue pain years after mastectomy is not something you have to continue to endure.
-There are steps you can take to soften the scar tissue, relieve discomfort, and improve your quality of life.
+But scar tissue pain years after mastectomy isn’t normal or something you have to live with.

 If you experience scar tissue pain after breast cancer treatment, there are steps you can take to minimize the symptoms and reduce discomfort.